GalaxiaStarCoding/GalaxiaStarCommunicators/README.md

-A Mashup Of All Chatting Apps (Discord, TeamTalk, Imessage, Whatsapp, and Microsoft Teams)
+A Mashup Of All Chatting Apps (Discord, TeamTalk, Imessage, Whatsapp, google meet and Microsoft Teams)